 Type 2C

 2C is the curliest of the wavy subtypes.
 Your waves are well-defined and start from the roots.
 This pattern is often mistaken for curly hair due to its prominent “S” shape.
+Thick and coarse in texture, 2C hair is prone to frizz and can be challenging to style.
+You might struggle with volume control, especially in humid conditions.

 Curly hair types like 2C benefit from moisturizing products.
 Use leave-in conditioners and styling creams to enhance definition and reduce frizz.
 Avoid brushing your hair when dry to maintain wave integrity.